-- 2014, Maryland: $96,789 Verdict.
-A 21-year-old waiter files a lawsuit after being severely injured in a head-on collision after the adverse driver crossed the center line.
-After being transported to the hospital by ambulance, Plaintiff is diagnosed with a comminuted ankle fracture and is admitted to the hospital for four days while he undergoes an internal fixation with the placement of two screws.
-Plaintiff is left with a permanent limp and is unable to continue working as a waiter.
-At trial, Plaintiff claims $34,188.69 in medical expenses and $12,600 in lost wages.
-A Montgomery County jury awards $50,000 in pain and suffering as well as Plaintiff's lost wages and medicals for a total of $96,789.
+- 2014, Maryland: $96,789 Verdict A 21-year-old waiter files a lawsuit after being severely injured in a head-on collision after the at-fault driver crossed the center line.
+After being transported to the hospital by ambulance, the plaintiff is diagnosed with a comminuted ankle fracture and is admitted to the hospital for four days while he undergoes an internal fixation with the placement of two screws.
+The plaintiff is left with a permanent limp and is unable to continue working as a waiter.
+At trial, the plaintiff claims $34,188.69 in medical expenses and $12,600 in lost wages.
+A Montgomery County jury awards $50,000 in pain and suffering as well as the plaintiff's lost wages and medicals for a total of $96,789.

-- 2013, Maryland: $20,000 Verdict.
-A 50-year-old nursing assistant is injured when she is involved in a near head-on collision.
+- 2013, Maryland: $28,000 Verdict A 50-year-old nursing assistant is injured when she is involved in a near head-on collision.
 She sustains soft tissue cervical and lumbar injuries requiring physical therapy.
-Plaintiff files suit against the adverse driver claiming he failed to maintain his lane of travel and veered across the center line.
-In addition to denying liability, Defendant claims it is Plaintiff who veered across the center line.
-Plaintiff District Court claim is transferred to the higher Circuit Court by the defense counsel.
-Plaintiff claims $9,683 in past medicals and $2,040 in past lost wages.
-A Montgomery County jury awards Plaintiff $20,000 which includes Plaintiff's past medicals and lost wages, with an additional $8,277 for past pain and suffering.
+The plaintiff files suit against the at-fault driver claiming he failed to maintain his lane of travel and veered across the center line.
+In addition to denying liability, the defendant claims it is the plaintiff who veered across the center line.
+The plaintiff’s District Court claim is transferred to the higher Circuit Court by the defense counsel.
+The plaintiff claims $9,683 in past medicals and $2,040 in past lost wages.
+A Montgomery County jury awards $20,000 which includes the plaintiff's past medicals and lost wages, with an additional $8,277 for past pain and suffering.

-- 2012, Maryland: $415,370 Verdict.
-A 16-year-old competitive lacrosse player is severely injured when a work van crosses the center line and strikes her head-on.
-She suffers tibia and fibula fractures rendering her unable to play lacrosse and lose out on a college scholarship.
+- 2012, Maryland: $415,000 Verdict A 16-year-old competitive lacrosse player is severely injured when a work van crosses the center line and strikes her head-on.
+She suffers tibia and fibula fractures rendering her unable to play lacrosse and forcing her to lose out on a college scholarship.
 She files suit after undergoing open reduction and internal fixation with rods.
-Though liability is not an issue, Defendants dispute the extent of Plaintiff's injuries and contend she made a good recovery and had resumed recreational athletic activities.
-A Baltimore County jury awards to young girl $415,370 in damages.
+Though liability is not an issue, the defendants dispute the extent of the plaintiff's injuries and contend she made a good recovery and had resumed recreational athletic activities.
+A Baltimore County jury awards to young girl $415,000 in damages.

 If you or someone you love has been seriously injured in a head-on collision, this can be a trying time for your family.
-Reach out and get the help you need from our experienced attorneys, we are here to assist you through this process.
-Call us today at 1.800.553.8082 or contact us here for a free, no obligation consultation.
+Reach out and get the help you need from our experienced attorneys.
+We are here to assist you through this process.
+Call us today at (800) 553-8082 or contact us online.